Permaculture Design Certification Course - Burnaby

 The only limit to yield is the designers imagination

 Permaculture Design Certification Course

-Gather together a conscious and creative ring of learners to grow with plants and animals, gardens and farms to learn about how nature designs itself and how we can become sustainable designers ourselves.
-Together we will learn how to map and design our land and our lives, plan for emergency, grow organic food in all four seasons and work to build a more sustainable future.
+Gather together with like minded people to grow with plants and animals, gardens and farms to learn about how nature designs itself and how we can become sustainable designers ourselves.
+Together we will learn how to map and design our land and our lives, plan for emergency, grow organic food in all four seasons and work to build a more regenerative future.

 Join this adventure in learning as it journeys to farms, forests, gardens and eco-locations.